PhD student in History and Philosophy of Science

 More broadly speaking I'm extremely interested in the history of modern science, technology and religious belief.
 I am a keen researcher into the various ways in which theology and philosophy have informed scientific practice historically.
 I also have an interest in who participated in science in the past (aristocrats, gentry, clergy, lower-class men and women), the popularization of science, and how science shifted from a theologically based activity to a largely non-theologically based activity by the end of the Victorian era.

-I am currently a postgraduate teaching assistant facilitating the seminars on the 'Science and Religion' module
+I have taught as a postgraduate teaching assistant at UCL facilitating seminars on the 'Philosophy of Science' and 'Science and Religion' modules.

 January 2019 - January 2023